mwdle/mwdle/README.md

 * 🎓 I will graduate from the [University of Utah](https://www.utah.edu/) in May 2025 with a Bachelor’s in Computer Science
   * 📖 My Senior Capstone team is sponsored by L3Harris.
 We are utilizing Rust and Next.js to build a Network Traffic Generator control suite for [Cisco's TRex](https://trex-tgn.cisco.com/), and other NTGs
 * 💼 I currently work as an intern for [University of Utah IT](https://it.utah.edu/) developing automated tests for various applications and APIs
-* 📐 I spend my free time working on [projects](https://github.com/mwdle?tab=repositories) showcased on this profile
+* 💭 I'm passionate about creating impactful software and exploring cutting-edge technologies.
-* 💭 I'm passionate about creating impactful software and exploring cutting-edge technologies, with a particular interest in IoT, smart home systems like [Home Assistant](https://www.home-assistant.io/), and MCU-based projects.
+* My interests span IoT, smart home systems like [Home Assistant](https://www.home-assistant.io/), MCU-based projects, web development, mobile development, and system administration.

 ## 🛠 Technical Skills